COMET: Neural Cost Model Explanation Framework: Formalizing cost model explanations

-To have higher interpretability, the ideal explanation $\mathcal{F}^*$ should be simple.
-While there can be many metrics for simplicity of explanations, a valid metric for explanation sets over $\mathcal{P}$ is the cardinality of $\mathcal{F}^*$~\citep{explanationsize,interpretmlbook}.
-Hence, to obtain simple, faithful, and generalizable explanations $\mathcal{F}^{*}$, we solve the optimization problem~\eqref{eq:overallideal}, where $\lambda > 0$ is a regularization parameter.
+For higher interpretability, ideal explanation $\mathcal{F}^*$ should be simple.
+While there are many metrics for simplicity of explanations, a common metric for sets of features used as explanations is their cardinality~\citep{explanationsize,interpretmlbook}.
+Hence, for simple, faithful, and generalizable explanations $\mathcal{F}^{*}$, we solve the optimization problem~\eqref{eq:overallideal}, where $\lambda > 0$ is a regularization parameter.